Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/storage.md

 The serial number nonce is used to create a unique identifier for each record, and is computed via a PRF evaluation of the address secret key ask of the owner and the record's serial number.

-(Optional) Record Encryption
-A record which has a visibility of private is verifiably encrypted in the transition and stored on the ledger.
-This enables users to securely and privately transfer record data and values between one another over the public network.
-Only the sender and receiver with their corresponding account view keys are able to decrypt these records.

 An example record can be shown below by calling the mint_private transition from the token workshop:
 ```bash